Olympic symbols: Kotinos

-Herodotus describes the following story which is relevant to the olive wreath.
-Xerxes was interrogating some Arcadians after the Battle of Thermopylae.
+According to the Greek historian Herodotus, the Persian King Xerxes was interrogating some Arcadians after the Battle of Thermopylae.
 He inquired why there were so few Greek men defending Thermopylae.
 The answer was "All other men are participating in the Olympic Games".
-And when asked "What is the prize for the winner?", "An olive-wreath" came the answer.
-Then Tigranes, one of his generals uttered a most noble saying: "Good heavens!
+When asked "What is the prize for the winner?", he was told "an olive-wreath".
+Tigranes, one of his generals, replied "Good heavens!
 Mardonius, what kind of men are these against whom you have brought us to fight?
 Men who do not compete for possessions, but for honour."

+In his play Plutus, the Greek playwright Aristophanes suggested that the wreath being made of wild olive instead of gold signified that Zeus hoards his gold for himself.